 - Increase the size of projects eligible to bid on Standard Offer from 2.2MW to 5MW to better align with the requirements of the RES.

 - Eliminate Standard Offer’s procurement from landfill methane and other technologies generating electricity from processes that create greenhouse gas emissions.
-There is no need to require energy from sources that contribute to climate change
+There is no need to require energy from sources that contribute to climate change.

-- Have two rounds of bidding a year rather than one to allow for more accurate pricing based on changes in market conditions
+- Have two rounds of bidding a year rather than one to allow for more accurate pricing based on changes in market conditions.

 - Have a small set-aside for community solar projects, with a price cap.
 If community solar projects didn’t fully subscribe, this capacity would revert back to other solar projects in the Standard Offer Program.

 Historically, Vermont utilities have managed the process of environmental assessment and permitting for upgrades to existing distribution infrastructure when new renewable energy projects are interconnected.
-However, increasingly, Agency of Natural Resources (ANR) is requiring developers to conduct an environmental assessment of the entire upgrade corridor as part of the CPG process.
+However, increasingly, the Agency of Natural Resources (ANR) is requiring developers to conduct an environmental assessment of the entire upgrade corridor as part of the CPG process.
 Most of these upgrades happen in already disturbed areas like roadsides as in the picture below.

 Example of a Distribution Upgrade from a Vermont Solar Array

-This change in practice by ANR creates multiple problems including delays, infringing on landowners, uncertainty in liability, etc in the permitting process without providing any additional environmental benefits and puts requirements on renewable energy projects different than all other types of development.
+This change in practice by ANR creates multiple problems including delays, infringing on landowners, uncertainty in liability, etc in the permitting process without providing any additional environmental benefits and puts requirements on renewable energy projects that are different than all other types of development.

 As an example of needed distribution upgrades, since 2020, Vermont utilities have moved or installed over 6,500 poles.
 REV is unaware of any significant environmental issues caused by the utilities’ management of these distribution upgrades.

 The 2025 Legislature must direct ANR to clarify that upgrades required for solar projects be treated like all other projects which allow the utility’s permitting process to manage environmental impacts.
-Click here for more information on this much needed reform of the permitting process for solar projects
+Click here for more information on this much-needed reform of the permitting process for solar projects